EU Commissioner McGuinness Stresses Consideration of Solar Targets Amid Import Concerns

 Recognizing the global oversupply contributing to a more than 40% reduction in solar panel prices, McGuinness highlighted upcoming rules mandating public authorities to consider factors beyond price in clean-tech equipment tenders.
 This includes ensuring diversified sourcing and limiting reliance on a single supplier to no more than 65%.

 Moreover, McGuinness pointed out that, under flexible state aid rules, the Commission has approved nine initiatives with a budget exceeding 12 billion euros for clean-tech equipment, including solar panels.
-The Commissioner's remarks reflect a balanced approach, acknowledging the challenges posed by imports while striving to meet ambitious renewable energy targets.
+The Commissioner's remarks reflect a balanced approach, acknowledging the challenges posed by imports while striving to meet ambitious targets.

 Add a comment